ghc-proposals/ghc-proposals/proposals/0000-row-polymorphism.rst

 The second part is a massive breaking change to the Record syntax, a widely used feature of Haskell.
 Activating ``-XPolymorphicRecords`` will change the types of Records defined in the file.

-The extension would also either imply or do something similar to `NoToplevelFieldSelectors <https://github.com/ghc-proposals/ghc-proposals/pull/160>`_.
+Fields of records would no longer pollude the global namespace, making extensions like ``DuplicateRecordFields`` unnecessary.
+So the extension would also either imply or do something similar to `NoToplevelFieldSelectors <https://github.com/ghc-proposals/ghc-proposals/pull/160>`_.

 Both parts should support ``-XPolyKinds`` (the ``Row`` kind takes a second kind as argument and the Record phantom type is of kind ``Row Type``).
 This allows for Rows that live exclusively on type level (e.g. ``Row Symbol`` or ``Row Nat``)